timparenti/domainck/README.md

 source .venv/bin/activate
 ```

-Reinstall the updated package and its dependencies to the build environment in
+Reinstall the updated package and its development dependencies
-"editable" mode:
+to the build environment in "editable" mode:
 ```
-pip install -e .
+pip install -e ".[dev]"
 ```

 ### Test and production environments